miltonsanches/miltonsanches/README.md

 ### Additional Information

-For those interested in my earlier work, you can access my previous GitHub profile, active since [ano de início da conta antiga], at [miltonleslie](https://github.com/miltonleslie).
+For those interested in my earlier work, you can access my previous GitHub profile, active since [2010], at [miltonleslie](https://github.com/miltonleslie).